youssefshalaan/RCJ2024-Soccer-PCBs/README.md

 ## 🧠 What is this?

-In RCJ 2024, me and 3 other students decided to join the **RCJ Soccer Open**.
+In 2024, me and 3 other students decided to join the **RCJ 2024 Soccer Open**.
 I took the task of designing the electrical system.
 I designed and assembled two custom-made dual-layer printed circuit boards for our robot.

 ---